qtKite/Kitto-neural-network/README.md

 A small development to identify small patterns to further understand the concept of the self learning algorithm

 # Compiling
-Simply run and compile using the solution for Visual Studios
+Open the solution "Kitto Neural.sln" with Visual Studios and compile